viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ![alt text](prevent-destroy.png)

-**count Meta argument**: If a resource or module block includes a count argument whose value is a whole number, Terraform will create that many no. of resources.
+**count Meta argument**: If a resource or module block includes a count argument whose value is a number, Terraform will create that many no. of resources.
 Check `count/count.tf`

+**for each meta argument**: for each argument code block expects to create a key pair, created manually in AWS console and downloaded .pem file.
+By using generated .pub key
+`ssh-keygen -f file.pem -y > public.pub` and then executed. for more details check `life-cycle-metaargument/for-each.tf`